-Milkweed pods are blanched here to ensure no one gets tummy rumbles, which can happen to some people if they're cooked from raw.
-This recipe is so simple that you don't need a recipe, but I'm including suggested proportions here as an example of what a conservative, modest serving looks like.
-Once you try some and find they agree with you (and more importantly, your family or others) you can eat slightly larger amounts if you like.
+Milkweed pods are blanched here to prevent tummy rumbles, which can happen to some people if they're cooked from raw.
+But some people can be allergic to them no matter how they're cooked.
+This recipe is so simple that you don't need a recipe, but I'm including suggested proportions here as an example of what a conservative, modest serving looks like-1 oz per person if it's your first time.
+Once you find that they agree with you (and more importantly, your family or others) you can eat slightly larger amounts if you like.
 Spices

 A generous pinch (½-1 teaspoon) of spices are usually good for a cup of cornmeal.
 If you want to serve them with something minimalist, like hot sauce, season the cornmeal more heavily than if you're serving with a mayonnaise or yogurt based dip, since those flavors are stronger.
 Some people might like to add onion or garlic powder, but use a light hand with that stuff since it gets offensive fast.
 Here's a few options I like:

 - Ground dried ramp leaves and black pepper